psychemedia/storytelling-notes/john_barleycorn.md

 Yet now a little white give car, you that ate [Landers by,

-And vou preſently ſhall hear, Sir John Gor demn'd to dye :
+And vou preſently ſhall hear, Sir John Gor demn'd to dye:

 Al] you that love poor Zarlep-Conn, a zcod word for hum give,